Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Ablation Study

-\textbf{Stable samples are robust to layer manipulation.} Across all reset experiments, generalization accuracy remains stable, nearly identical to RLVR baseline.
-This indicates that genuine reasoning capabilities are distributed across broader network and do not critically depend on Anchor or Adapter layers.
-The sharp contrast with leakage samples, which exhibit high sensitivity to these layers, reinforces our conclusion that Anchor layers are specialized for memorization shortcuts rather than general mathematical reasoning.
+\textbf{Stable samples are robust to layer manipulation.} Across all reset experiments, stable sample accuracy remains nearly identical to the RLVR baseline.
+This indicates genuine reasoning capabilities are distributed across the broader network and do not critically depend on these specific layers, reinforcing that Anchor layers are specialized for memorization shortcuts.

 We further check whether this localization is tied only to the 7B checkpoint by running a supplementary Qwen2.5-Math-1.5B analysis with the same Anchor (L18--20) and Adapter (L21--22) partition.
 Although the smaller model has a weaker leakage signal overall, the same qualitative pattern appears on its 38-case MATH-500 leakage subset: Anchor Reset drops accuracy from 39.5\% to 2.6\%, Keep Only Adapter falls to 0\%, and the largest mean FFN drop occurs at L18.
 Path patching is again MLP-dominant, with FFN AUC 0.0789 versus attention AUC 0.0498 (paired sign-flip $p=6.99965\times10^{-4}$).
 We therefore frame the claim as within-family evidence rather than universality: when a Qwen2.5 model exhibits a clear leakage signal, the same Anchor-centered mechanism remains visible across scales.